eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - tests with IE and other browsers, fix problems

-- Temporary issue of logging in
-  Whilst at first I did not know what this comment was referring to, I now see that there is a Log in link at the top of the page.
-What is the issue?

 - Improve Login form design
   Login form fields are too small after adding the pane on the right > Indeed the fields are too small - but no pane is visible on the right.